llavvy-design/About-Me/README.md

 ## 👩🏽‍💻 About Me

-I'm a **Computer Science student at the Technical University of Mombasa** and an emerging software developer interested in building practical, well-structured systems.
+I'm a **Computer Science student at the Technical University of Mombasa** and an emerging software developer who learns by building.

-My development journey has taken me from web development and database-driven applications into broader areas of backend engineering, real-time systems, automation, enterprise technology, and intelligent software.
+My work has taken me from web development and database-driven applications into broader areas of **full-stack development, backend systems, APIs, real-time communication, event-driven architecture, automation, and emerging intelligent technologies**.

-I learn primarily by **building** — turning ideas into working prototypes, experimenting with architectures, collaborating on projects, and improving systems as I understand them more deeply.
+I enjoy turning ideas and real-world problems into working software, experimenting with different approaches, and gradually developing a deeper understanding of how modern systems are designed.

-I'm particularly interested in the intersection of:

-- 💻 Software Engineering
-- 🌐 Full-Stack Web Development
-- ⚙️ Backend & Systems Development
-- 🔄 Automation & Event-Driven Systems
-- 🧠 AI / Machine Learning
-- ☁️ Cloud Technologies
-- 🔐 Cybersecurity
-- 📊 Data & Intelligent Applications

-> **Currently:** completing my Computer Science degree while expanding my
-> software engineering skills through increasingly complex projects.
+I'm currently working toward becoming a well-rounded **software engineer**, with a growing interest in building reliable, useful, and maintainable software.

 ---

-## 🧭 What I Build
+## 🧩 What I Build

 <table>
 <tr>
 <td width="50%">

-### 💻 Web Applications
+### 💻 Full-Stack Applications

-Building database-driven and full-stack applications with authentication, role-based access, APIs, dashboards, and business workflows.
+Web applications that combine frontend interfaces, backend services, APIs, authentication, databases, and business workflows.

 </td>
 <td width="50%">

-### ⚙️ Systems & Backend
+### ⚙️ Backend & Systems

-Exploring APIs, asynchronous processing, real-time communication, webhooks, message queues, databases, and backend architecture.
+Exploring APIs, databases, webhooks, asynchronous processing, real-time communication, message queues, and system architecture.

 </td>
 </tr>